plloyd11/craftand/src/content/careers/content-strategist-copywriter.md

 * Research and write nonprofit advertising coverage - “Campaign Monitor”
 * Research and write feature stories - “Deep Dive”
 * Research and write news synopsis - “Attention Trends”
-* Curate content within stories - linking to referenced external work that should be attributed
 * Collaborate tightly with the Craft & Commerce Dollars + Change team
 * Producing high-quality content on a consistent basis